AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 curve at the minimum CQ level.
 The locus and shape of this curve is unknown and must be discovered empirically.
 The curve will also vary considerably depending on the benchmarks.
-Ensemble measures of performance are necessary, and (as noted above) when comparing two well-performing heuristics, there will be always be examples where one heuristic outperforms the other.
+Ensemble measures of performance are needed, and (as noted above) when comparing two well-performing heuristics, there will be always be examples where one heuristic outperforms the other.